MSRConnections/Azure-training-course/Day 2/4. Linux Cluster Lab/HOL.md

 #### Task 2 - Setup Windows Azure Subscription ####

 1. To connect to the Service Management endpoint, you need your Windows Azure subscription ID and the path to a valid management certificate.
 You can obtain your subscription ID through the [management portal](https://manage.windowsazure.com/), and you can create management certificates in a number of ways.
-In this guide [OpenSSL](http://www.openssl.org/) is used, which you can [download for Windows](http://www.openssl.org/related/binaries.html) and run in a console.
+Here we use OpenSSL to create it.

 	You actually need to create two certificates, one for the server (a .cer file) and one for the client (a .pem file).
 To create the .pem file, execute this: